 “That’s when we find them.
 And unfortunately, the majority of the sick animals don’t survive.
 I had two calls in the last few Days tracking a bobcat off of Soquel-San Jose Road and another one in Morgan Hill.
 We picked up two other ones in Santa.
 Cruz County.
 And they have these rodenticides in their livers.

 “We have a campaign going.
 We want people to add their names to our petition to the U.S. Environmental Protection Agency, the California Environmental Protection Agency, and all these other leaders.
 We are asking them to please put a moratorium on the use of products containing these poisons until all the research is done.

 “Even the EPA has said that research needs to be done, and it’s never been done since the 1990s.

 “They’re also finding the chemicals in insects and snails.
 They are working through the environment, and here’s the thing: If it were an oil spill, we would have an emergency response, and we would hold the responsible party accountable.

 “But you don’t see the damage as it is being done.
 Still, rat poison kills wildlife.
 And pets, too.

 “If these poor poisoned animals were glowing, people would be up in arms about it.
 But this poisoning is silent.
 And it is so much like DDT.
-The parallels are incredible, so hopefully, people will go on and read our page and add their comments.
+The parallels are incredible, so hopefully, people will read our page and add their comments.